 Next, we need to start with the basic necessities, reassess the space, and then start adding details to improve the functionality.
 Because, much like a kitchen needs a work triangle design, a kid’s room needs some basic items too.
 Such as a closet or dresser, toy and book storage, and a bed.

 Then, you can determine the empty spaces and start filling them with other needs and wants.
-Kids may also need other things such as a play table, a work station, a place to showcase a collection, or even a dress-up corner or cute reading nook.
+Kids may also need other things such as a play table or desk, a place to showcase a collection, a lounging area, or even a dress-up corner or cute reading nook.

 Kids Room Organization Tips and Ideas